Museum fatigue: Object competition

 Object competition is characterized by a number of stimuli presented concurrently resulting in a decline in attention.
 Due to the distinction between concurrent and serial viewing, object competition is clearly separate from museum fatigue.
 The two are connected via satiation and choice.
 An explanation proposed by Melton in 1935, dubbed the competition-distraction hypothesis suggests that the stimuli compete with each other for attention and so increased object density leads to decreased attention for separate objects.
 An alternative explanation centers choice and comes from the attention-value model presented by Bitgood in 2010.
-This suggests that visitors’ attention is guided by their sense of value of different exhibits.
+This suggests that visitors' attention is guided by their sense of value of different exhibits.
 Value is given as a ratio of perceived utility (whether an object seems interesting or familiar) and cost (of time and effort), so when presented with multiple stimuli visitors will attend to the ones with higher utility or lower cost.

 Limited attention capacity

 Limited attention capacity indicates that a visitor has a finite amount of attention available which they have to allocate between the exhibits they attend to.
-Therefore, as the amount of exhibits already attended to increases the amount of attention is likely to decrease.
+Therefore, as the amount of exhibits attended to increases, the amount of attention is likely to decrease.
 The attention capacity is also prone to decreases from other sources, such as distractions by loud noises or flashing lights or conversation with other members of the visitor's group.